Inalegwu/Inalegwu/README.md

 - 👋 Hi, I’m @Inalegwu
 - 👀 Mobile Developer
 - 🌱 React Native Developer
-- 🌱 Using ExpressJS and occasionally PHP for Backend
+- 🌱 Using Nest JS for Backend (" 'cause why not ")
 - 💞️ I’m looking to collaborate on React Native Based Projects
 - 📫 How to reach me email :ikwueinalegwu@gmail.com